Working in ecommerce, a start up and the world of lifestyle entrepreneurs has opened my eyes to the massive world of online tools I should be using.

 Whenever we talk about growing your audience for your online course, we stress the importance of building your email list.
-From Content Marketing with Nick Stephenson: Explode Your Email List, to Bryan Harris: How to Build and Email List to my own piece 6 Tips for More Subscribers from People Who Teach Online we’re giving you tactics to build an audience.
+From How to Grow Your Email List, to List Building 101 we’re giving you tactics to build an audience.

 BUT essential to this is the ability to collect these email addresses in once place.
 That’s where LeadPages comes in.
 The go-to for anyone marketing online, use LeadPages to create a LeadBox, Giveaway, Thank You Page or Landing Page.

 Here’s a simple tutorial for how we create a LeadBox.

 9. Google Forms

 While Google Forms is completely free, it’s easy to overlook their form feature.
 Say you want to survey your audience, or set up a submission form, consider using Google Forms.
 It’s quick to set up a few questions, collect answers in a spreadsheet and link to the form anywhere you want.

 The newest organizational tool we’re all a little obsessed with.